-Here is our complete podcast collection of Bowery Boys Ghost Stories of Old New York Halloween specials.
 Creep yourself out while listening to these spooky legends of New York City.
 From the haunted woods of Van Cortlandt Park to spirits haunting Captain Kidd’s treasure on Liberty Island.
-Psychics at Carnegie Hall, restless souls in NoHo, unsettling spirits in Cobble Hill, undead party animals at Grand Central!
+Psychics at Carnegie Hall, unsettling spirits in Cobble Hill, undead party animals at Grand Central!

-Play them at the links below or find them wherever you find podcasts.
-(Just search for Octobers past in our podcast feed.)
+Play them at the links below or find them on your favorite podcast players.

 And for the first time in Bowery Boys ghost-stories history, Greg and Tom record a segment of the show — from within an actual haunted house.
 Merchant’s House docent Carl Raymond joins them for a close look at the life of Gertrude Tredwell and the rooms where she lived and died — and may, to this very day, haunt.